KenPainter/GenLogic/docs/calculated-columns.md

 ## Implementation Details

 ### Generated SQL
 GenLogic uses a **consolidated trigger architecture** where calculated columns are evaluated within the main AFTER trigger for each table.
-This ensures proper execution order alongside automations.
+This ensures proper execution order alongside automation.

 See [CONSOLIDATED_TRIGGERS.md](CONSOLIDATED_TRIGGERS.md) for complete details on the trigger architecture.